3D-e-Chem/knime-plants/README.md

 1. Download KNIME SDK from https://www.knime.org/downloads/overview
 2. Install/Extract/start KNIME SDK
 3. Start SDK
-4. Install m2e (Maven integration for Eclipse) + KNIME Testing framework + Vernalis + External tool
+4. Install m2e (Maven integration for Eclipse) + KNIME Testing framework + Vernalis

     1. Goto Help > Install new software ...
-    2. Make sure Update site is http://update.knime.org/analytics-platform/3.1 is in the pull down list otherwise add it
+    2. Make sure Update site http://update.knime.org/analytics-platform/3.3 and https://3d-e-chem.github.io/updates are in the pull down list otherwise add them
     3. Select --all sites-- in work with pulldown
     4. Select m2e (Maven integration for Eclipse)
-    5. Select `KNIME Testing framework`
-    5. Select `Vernalis`
-    5. Select `External tool`
+    5. Select `Test Knime workflows from a Junit test`
+    6. Select `Splash & node category for 3D-e-Chem KNIME nodes`
+    7. Select `Vernalis`
-    6. Install software & restart
+    8. Install software & restart

 5. Import this repo as an Existing Maven project

 During import the Tycho Eclipse providers must be installed.

+## Meta nodes

+This plugin uses metanodes as it's public nodes.
+The are created in the following way:

+1. The meta nodes are first created and tested inside the example workflows in the `examples/` directory.
+2. The `name` and `customDescription` field inside `examples/**/workflow.knime` is filled.
+3. The examples are fully run and committed
+4. The meta nodes are internally completely reset, so we don't ship public nodes with example data in them.
+5. The meta nodes from the example workflows are then copied to the `plugin/src/knime/` directory.
+6. The meta nodes are added to the `plugin/plugin.xml` as PersistedMetaNode in the `org.knime.workbench.repository.metanode` extension.
+7. The examples are checked-out to their fully run state.

 ## Tests

 Tests for the node are in `tests/src` directory.
 Tests can be executed with `mvn verify`, they will be run in a separate KNIME environment.
 Test results will be written to `test/target/surefire-reports` directory.
+Code coverage reports (html+xml) can be found in the `tests/target/jacoco/report/` directory.

+There are no tests for the meta nodes as they are copied from the plugin to a workflow each time, which would make the test test itself.

 ### Unit tests